-SELECT COMMITTEE ON ETHICS Reporting Acceptance of Gifts from a Foreign Government or Multinational Organization Required by 5 U.S.C.
-7342.
-Text of pertinent portions attached.
-Not applicable to foreign decorations or to grants and other forms of assistance to which section 108A of the Mutual Educational and Cultural Exchange Act of 1961 applies.
-For use by a Senator, or officer, or employee of the Senate, or the spouse, or dependent of any such person, who has accepted from a foreign government a tangible gift or a gift of travel or expenses for travel taking place entirely outside the United States (such as, transportation, food, lodging or entertainment), of more than minimal value (defined as more than \$100).
-Name(s) of Reporting Individual(s) Including Title and Senate Office:
+SELECT COMMITTEE ON ETHICS

+Reporting Acceptance of Gifts from a Foreign Government or Multinational Organization

+Required by 5 U.S.C. § 7342.
+The text of the relevant portions of the Foreign Gifts and Decorations Act is attached.
+This report is not applicable to foreign decorations or grants and other forms of assistance covered by section 108A of the Mutual Educational and Cultural Exchange Act of 1961.

+Members, officers, or employees of the Senate must complete this form if they, or their spouse or dependents, have accepted from a foreign government a tangible gift or a gift of travel or expenses for travel taking place entirely outside of the United States (such as transportation, food, lodging or entertainment), of more than minimal value-defined as more than \$100.

+Name(s) of Gift Recipient(s)-Include Title and Employing Office for Staff: